 Kenya in August

-Mombasa and the coast is hot by day, relatively cool at night, and receives a fair amount of rain.
+Nairobi and the central highlands are warm by day, cool at night, and receive practically no rain.
+Mombasa and the coast are hot by day, relatively cool at night, and receive a fair amount of rain.

-- August is an ideal time for beach holidays on the Kenyan coast, being the second-coldest month, and relatively dry.
+- August is an ideal time for beach holidays on the Kenyan coast, being the second-coldest month and relatively dry.
 Game viewing in most safari destinations is good in August.
-August is usually when the migration arrives in Kenya from Tanzania, and prime wildlife-viewing season in the Masai Mara.
+August is usually when the migration arrives in Kenya from Tanzania and prime wildlife-viewing season in the Masai Mara.

 - Although safari guides will try their best to take you to the quieter areas at the right time, if you’re looking for a less crowded experience, consider a different time of the year.

 - Humpback whales are often seen off the coast in August-September.